 - Complete analysis within 4 hours

-Remember: K-Dense Web can handle any file format readable by open-source tools.
-Here are common attachment types:
+K-Dense Web can handle any file format readable by open-source tools.
+Common attachment types:

 | Attachment Type | Examples | Why It Helps |